Bilbao City Guide

 Currency and tipping

-In Bilbao, tipping is viewed as a gesture of appreciation rather than a strict requirement.
-In casual bars and cafes, especially when enjoying the city's famous pintxos, it is customary to leave a few small coins or simply round up to the nearest euro.
-For a sit-down dinner at a restaurant, a tip of 5% to 10% is considered generous if the service was exceptional, though many locals simply leave the loose change from their bill.
+In Bilbao, tipping is viewed as a gesture of appreciation rather than a strict obligation.
+In casual bars and pintxo spots, it is customary to simply leave a few spare coins or round up to the nearest euro.
+For sit-down meals in restaurants, a tip of 5% to 10% is considered generous if the service was exceptional, though many locals simply leave the small change remaining from their bill.
+Service charges are rarely included, so any gratuity you choose to leave goes directly to the staff.

 🗓️